rives-io/riv/README.md

 - `rivemu` - RIV Emulator, this is the emulator players use to play the games locally with graphics and audio.
 - `libriv` - RIV library used as middle-layers, that every game must use for graphics, audio, inputs, time and random.
 - `demos` - Simple games made with RIV that are provable on-chain to showcase it.
-- `tools` - RIV Linux utilities, such as `bwrapbox`, a sandboxing on top of [bubblewrap](https://github.com/GoogleChromeLabs/bubblewrap) for running games with additions for limiting CPU usage and memory usage.
+- `tools` - RIV Linux utilities
-- `libs` - Libraries providing functionality to the host machine or guest machine, such as [Sokol](https://github.com/floooh/sokol) for graphics, [miniaudio](https://miniaud.io/) for audio, [miniz](https://github.com/richgel999/miniz) for log compression, hash utilities..
+- `libs` - Libraries providing functionality to the host machine or guest machine, such as [Sokol](https://github.com/floooh/sokol) for graphics, [miniaudio](https://miniaud.io/) for audio, [miniz](https://github.com/richgel999/miniz) for compression, hash utilities..

 ## Compiling RIV emulator